johntrogan/defender-docs/CloudAppSecurityDocs/log-collector-advanced-management.md

 - `ssl_update`
 - `config.json`

-### Customize certificate files
+### Add certificate files

-This procedure describes how to customize the certificate files used for secure connections to the cloud discovery Docker instance.
+This procedure describes how to add the required certificate files used for secure connections to the cloud discovery Docker instance.

 1. Open an FTP client and connect to the log collector host.